Structured Cabling in Schools

 Our Commitment to Quality

 SchoolCare maintains our own full-time team of experienced cabling engineers.
 We don’t use sub-contractors.
-This means consistent quality, full accountability, and the expertise to handle complex school installations.
-Our engineers are DBS-checked, hold ECS cards, and are trained to work safely in educational environments.
-All installations are carried out to BS EN 50174 standards and fully tested and certified using Fluke DTX or Versiv testers, providing your school with a manufacturer-backed warranty of up to 25 years on the installed cabling infrastructure.
+Consequently, this means consistent quality, full accountability, and the expertise to handle complex school installations.
+Additionally, our engineers are DBS-checked, hold ECS cards, and have training in working safely in educational environments.
+SchoolCare carries out all installations to BS EN 50174 standards, testing and certifying each one using Fluke DTX or Versiv equipment.
+Furthermore, this guarantees your school a manufacturer-backed warranty of up to 25 years on the installed cabling infrastructure.

 New Build Cabling Design

 For new school builds, extensions, and major refurbishments, SchoolCare provides structured cabling design from RIBA Stage 2 onwards.
-We work alongside architects, mechanical and electrical consultants, and main contractors to ensure network cabling is properly integrated into the building design from the earliest stages — avoiding costly retrospective work and ensuring compliance with DfE Output Specifications and BB103 broadband connectivity standards.
+We work alongside architects, consultants, and main contractors to integrate network cabling into the building design from the start.
+This avoids costly retrospective work and ensures compliance with DfE Output Specifications and BB103 broadband connectivity standards.

 Early Stage Design

-We produce detailed cabling design documents including floor plans showing data outlet positions, containment routes, comms room locations, and riser pathways.
-Engaging SchoolCare at the design stage ensures adequate containment space is allocated in the building fabric, comms rooms are correctly sized and positioned with appropriate power and cooling, and cable routes avoid conflicts with other building services.
+Specifically, we produce detailed design documents including floor plans.
+These show data outlet positions, containment routes, comms room locations, and riser pathways.
+Moreover, engaging SchoolCare at the design stage ensures the building fabric has adequate containment space.
+Comms rooms get the right size and position with appropriate power and cooling.
+Cable routes also avoid conflicts with other building services.

 DfE & BB103 Compliance

 New school builds funded through the DfE’s school building programmes must meet specific ICT infrastructure requirements.
-SchoolCare’s designs comply with the DfE’s Output Specification for ICT, BB103 broadband connectivity guidelines, and Cyber Essentials network segmentation requirements.
-We provide the technical submissions and evidence required for design sign-off at each RIBA stage.
+Specifically, SchoolCare’s designs comply with the DfE’s Output Specification for ICT, BB103 broadband connectivity guidelines, and Cyber Essentials network segmentation requirements.
+Additionally, we provide the technical submissions and evidence required for design sign-off at each RIBA stage.

 Coordination & Handover